'Tis the season: Quotes from shoppers as America's biggest shopping day kicks off

 “I think there were some good deals but overall the discounts are similar to what we have seen in the past.”

-Evan Houser, 22, ELECTRONICS SALESMAN AT TARGET IN DOWNTOWN CHICAGO:
+Evan Houser, 22, ELECTRONICS SALESMAN AT TARGET (TGT.N) IN DOWNTOWN CHICAGO:

 “It’s slow now because we had a big, big rush last night - we had a line around the block from like 4:30.”